Qovery/documentation/website/docs/security-and-compliance/encryption.md

 ## Data storage

 All application data is encrypted by using encrypted storage (typically using an AES-256 block cipher).
 If you have specific audit requirements surrounding data at rest encryption, please [contact us][urls.qovery_contact_us].

+## Secrets

+All secrets data is encrypted by using salted AES-256.

 [urls.qovery_contact_us]: https://www.qovery.com/contact